KxSystems/docs/docs/wp/multi-thread/index.md

 Now, the single-threaded operation is slightly faster than before as it does not need to compute the sum.
 The parallel operation must now return a 1-million item vector to the main thread, and it is slower as a result.
 The performance scaling is now reduced to 5.2.

-The parallel overhead from copying data to slave threads can be estimated by using the [`-8!` operator](../../basics/internal.md#-8x-to-bytes) to serialize the argument and then de-serializing with the [`-9!` operator](../../basics/internal.md#-9x-from-bytes).
+The parallel overhead from copying data to secondary threads can be estimated by using the [`-8!` operator](../../basics/internal.md#-8x-to-bytes) to serialize the argument and then de-serializing with the [`-9!` operator](../../basics/internal.md#-9x-from-bytes).

 ```q